AlanikREDAWN/AlanikREDAWN/README.md

 <!--- 🔭 I’m currently working on resisting the urge to press any and all the buttons on my screen  -->
 - 🌱 I’m currently learning anything and everything there is to learn (I am a SPONGE! 🧽)
 - 💬 Ask me about cats!
-I love cats! :octocat:
+I love cats!
-- 📫 How to reach me: liliaskydostie@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Did you know that every iPhone commercial has 9:41 set as the time?
 That's because that was the exact time Steve Jobs released the iPhone.
 Don't believe me?
 Look up a few iPhone commercials! 📱